kefniark/fatina-next/docs/features/update.md

 -   Use `visibility` API when possible to pause animations in background
 -   Can be initialized multiple time

-If you want to get rid of it, you can simple stop the update loop
+And when you want to get rid of it, you can simple stop the update loop

 ```ts
 const { dispose } = useFatinaAuto()